Cebu City: Pre-Hispanic period

+The book Zhinan Zhengfa (“The True Art of Pointing South) which had maritime logs compiled from 1471-1588 show maritime shipping lanes plying from the kingdom of Manila (کراجاءن مانيلا) to the Rajahnate of Cebu and that the Cebu Rajahnate's industries also specialized in local goods, mainly of: Seaweed, Iron Smithing, Terraced Rice, and Native Cotton.

+During the Ming Dynasty, Chinese records categorized the inhabitants of Cebu and adjacent islands—notably Butuan, Samar, Leyte, Negros, Panay, and Northern Mindanao the collective ethnonym "Visayans," transcribed in contemporary sources as Pisheye.
+Scholarly interpretations suggest that the Pisheye territories were an alliance group of primarily low-lying coastal port kingdoms characterized by limited agricultural development, a geographical profile consistent with the topography of pre-colonial Cebu.
+Historical accounts further document the maritime prowess of these Visayan groups, noting their expansionist activities into Eastern Taiwan and from there, their persistent raids along the southeastern coast of China, specifically targeting the prefecture of Quanzhou and the coastal settlements of Shui’ao and Weito.

 There is a popular myth that the city was supposedly founded by "Sri Lumay" and that the place was once "Kang Sri Lumayng Sugbo".
 However, the authenticity of this source is highly debatable and should not be taken seriously.
 There are no existing documents predating Spanish chroniclers that made a reference to the island, and there was no mention of the so-called "Sri Lumay".
 Fr.
 Francisco Ignacio Alcina's History of the Bisayan Islands does not even mention the epic or any reference to that person.
 Also, in the compilation of Spanish accounts by esteemed American historian specializing in Philippine history, William Henry Scott, there is no mention of any scorched earth tactics in Visayan warfare.
 It is likely then that the "legend" is an invention by Jovito Abellana.
-The supposed capital city, "Singhapala", was also not mentioned as a capital city.
-Instead, Antonio Pigafetta, a chronicler in Magellan's crew, records "Cingapola" as a town, whose chiefs are Cilaton, Ciguibucan, Cimaninga, Cimaticat, and Cicanbul'.
-If it were a rich city, it would be very unlikely to be ignored by the chronicler, and also by the absence of Indian stone structures were not found nor erected before the late 16th to the 17th century.
+The supposed capital city, "Singhapala" (ᜐᜒᜅ᜔ᜑᜉᜎ), a localization of the Tamil-Sanskrit Singapura (சிங்கப்பூர்), same root-word as the City-State of Singapore, was also not mentioned as a capital city.
+Instead, Antonio Pigafetta, the Italian chronicler in Magellan's expedition, records "Cingapola" as a town, whose chiefs are Cilaton, Ciguibucan, Cimaninga, Cimaticat, and Cicanbul'.
+Were it a rich city, it would be very unlikely to have been ignored by Pigafetta, and the absence of stone structures were not found nor erected before the late 16th to the 17th century.